0xSpaceShard/starknet-hardhat-plugin/www/docs/dev.md

 ### Accessing HardhatRuntimeEnvironment (hre)

 Before v0.7.0 we didn't know how to export classes to users, since every class needed to have access to `hre`, which was passed on in `extendEnvironment`.
-After introducing dynamic `hre` importing, exporting clases has become a possibility:
+After introducing dynamic `hre` importing, exporting classes has become a possibility:

 ```typescript
 const hre = await import("hardhat");